NaiyanJones/naiyanjones.github.io/_posts/2020-06-13-optimising-website-images-with-python.md

   google:
     tracking_id: UA-168799890-2
     anonymize_ip: false
-title: Optimising website images with Python
+title: Optimising images for your website with Python
 ---
+In the process of [making a new personal website](https://naiyanjones.com/personal/how-i-built-this-website/) I downloaded all my [Medium posts](https://medium.com/@naiyanjones) with  [medium-2-md](https://www.gautamdhameja.com/medium-to-markdown-converter/).

-Previously I had downloaded all the images from my Medium posts with [medium-2-md](https://www.gautamdhameja.com/medium-to-markdown-converter/) and then added custom images to this website.
-I then plugged my site into Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) to see how my website was fairing.
+After I was all done porting posts across I plugged my website into Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) to see how my website was fairing.

 Desktop speed was looking good.